SvenMeyer/VehicleHistoryLog/README.md

 # VehicleHistoryLog

 ## Motivation
 A vehicle's value is to a great extend determined by the miles driven and the service history.
-Historically paper-based log books have been used to keep a record, but fraudulent car dealer like to manipulate them to pretend a lower milage and better service history in order to gain a higher price.
-In addition, blank car service history log books are easily available to everybody on ebay which makes this fraud even easiert to carry out.
+Historically paper-based log books have been used to keep a record, but fraudulent vehicle dealer like to manipulate them to pretend a lower milage and better service history in order to gain a higher price.
+In addition, blank vehicle service history log books are easily available to everybody on ebay which makes this fraud even easiert to carry out.

 To fix this process a blockchain based system shall be developed.
 Blockchain based system have quite some outstanding features, with most of them being highly desireable for this application: